turboMaCk/Dotfiles/nixos/README.md

 Warning!
 This part of my dotfiles is still higly experimental, please don't rely on anything you see there!

-My NixOS configuration per [machine](machine).
+My NixOS configuration per [machines](machines).

 ## Installation

-Install nix os default config as usual.
-Then edit `/etc/nixos/configuration.nix` to import machine settings of your choice.
+Install NixOS default config as usual.
+Then edit `/etc/nixos/configuration.nix` to import machine settings from dotfiles repository.

 Example: